Stand out in your job search with an interactive Tableau CV

 The Community is here to help

 Not sure where to start?
-Check out the Tableau Visual Resume Templates By Christian Felix, with step-by-step instructions to help you get started.
+Take a look at the Tableau Visual Resume Templates by Christian Felix, with step-by-step instructions to help you get started.
 If you have any problems along the way, the Tableau Community is here to help you.
-The Community Forums are an infinite resource where you can get your questions answered, collaborate with others and get the most out of Tableau.
+The Community Forums are an infinite resource, where you can get answers to your questions, collaborate with others and get the most out of Tableau.
 You can’t fail, with our community support!

 Visit the Interactive Tableau Public Viz Resume Gallery for more examples of Tableau resumes.

-Editor’s Note: This piece is part of the Generation Data series on the Tableau blog.
+Editor’s note: This piece is part of the Generation Data series on the Tableau blog.
 Data skills are essential for the next generation of professionals and business leaders.
-The Tableau Academic Program seeks to arm students with the valuable analytical skills needed to think strategically and make an impact, both academically and professionally.
-If you are a student, download your free Tableau license today to start learning data skills.
+The Tableau Academic Programme seeks to arm students with the valuable analytical skills needed to think strategically and make an impact, both academically and professionally.
+If you are a student, download your free Tableau licence today to start learning data skills.

 Get the latest Tableau updates in your inbox.